nginx/unit-docs/source/installation.rst

       $ ./configure --state=/var/lib/unit --log=/var/log/unit.log \
                     --control=unix:/run/control.unit.sock --prefix=/usr/local/

-   This configuration will access its state, log, and control socket at custom locations; other files will be accessed by default prefix-based paths:
+   Configured thus, Unit will store its state, log, and control socket at custom locations; other files will have default prefix-based paths.
+Here, :file:`unitd` is put to :file:`/usr/local/sbin/`, modules to :file:`/usr/local/modules/`.
-   :file:`/usr/local/sbin/`, :file:`/usr/local/modules/`, and so on.

 #.
 For further packaging or containerization, specify :option:`!DESTDIR` at
    installation to place the files in a staging location while preserving their relative structure.
 Otherwise, omit :option:`!DESTDIR` for direct installation.

-An alternative scenario is a build that you can move around the filesystem.
+An alternative scenario is a build that you can move around the filesystem:

 #.
 Set relative runtime paths with :option:`!--prefix` and path options: